-the sovereignty rights, honour and interest of the Nation, security of the State, and public order.
+Section 52.
+The State shall protect and uphold the institution of kingship, independence, sovereignty, integrity of the territories and the areas over which Thailand has the sovereignty rights, honour and interests of the Nation, security of the State, and public order.
 For these purposes, the State shall provide efficient military, diplomatic, and intelligence services.